Constraints on the curvature of the Universe and dynamical dark energy from the Full-shape and BAO data: Conclusions

 \section{Conclusions}

 In this paper we have presented the measurements of the parameters of o$\Lambda$CDM, $w_0$CDM and $w_0w_a$CDM models from the full-shape power spectrum data, supplemented with the BBN, BAO and SNe measurements.
 Our constraints on the parameters of these models are significantly better than those based on the BAO data only, which clearly shows the statistical power of the effective field theory-based full-shape power spectrum likelihood~\cite{Ivanov:2019pdj,Chudaykin:2020aoj}.
 The measurements presented in this paper are also competitive with the Planck+BAO(+SNe) limits, especially for the dynamical dark energy model.
+We also found that the Planck data only marginally improve the constraints on $w_0$ and $w_a$ parameters but significantly narrows the error bar on $\Omega_k$.

 Importantly, the full-shape data allows us to place constraints on all relevant cosmological parameters of the considered non-minimal models.
 One of such parameters is the present-day Hubble constant $H_0$, which we measure to (1-2)$\%$ precision even in the extensions of $\Lambda$CDM.
 Remarkably, our results agree with the Planck-preferred results.
 This is an important test, showing good agreement between various data sets: the CMB~\cite{Aghanim:2018eyx,Aiola:2020azj}, large-scale structure~\cite{Ivanov:2019pdj,DAmico:2019fhj,Schoneberg:2019wmt,Cuceu:2019for,Aubourg:2014yra,Abbott:2017smn}, the local measurements from the tip of the red giants branch~\cite{Freedman:2019jwv}, and strong lensing time-delays (after taking into account the mass-sheet degeneracy)~\cite{Birrer:2020tax}.
 These estimates, however, are still in tension with Cepheid-calibrated supernovae measurements, see~\cite{DiValentino:2020zio} and references therein.